Security & disclosure policy

 Coordinated disclosure.
 Signed receipts.
 No silent fixes.

-Jelleo is a Solana-program audit platform.
-This page describes how to report security issues against the platform, how Jelleo handles findings against its audit targets, and how to verify a Jelleo cycle's signed attestation.
+Jelleo is an AI-driven security audit firm.
+This page describes how to report security issues against Jelleo itself, how Jelleo handles findings against its audit targets, and how to verify a signed cycle receipt — in your browser, without trusting us.

 How to report

-If you have found a security issue in the Jelleo platform — the audit pipeline, the hypothesis library, the CLI, the dashboard, the website, or the signing/attestation key handling — please report it directly to us.
+If you have found a security issue in Jelleo itself — the audit engine, the hypothesis library, the CLI, the dashboard, the website, the in-browser scanner, or the signing/attestation key handling — please report it directly to us.

 What is in scope, what is not.